 In 1948 Plews was about to move abroad and wanted to sell or lease Greenhill, so he left his solicitor power of attorney.
 In 1949 the cottage was sold to Constance Whitaker and the 6 acres of land known as Greenhill to Albert Nash.They were finally unable to maintain the house, due to restrictions in the money that could be taken out of their native America.
 In 1948 it was sold to Bristol Corporation and it was then used as a residential nursery for deprived children.

 It was bought in 1960/1 by the Bath Round Table with money raised by them and other friends and presented to the Leonard Cheshire Foundation.
-Click here for Mrs Holbrook’s recollections of The Cheshire Home.
+Mrs Holbrook’s recollections describe the beginnings of the Cheshire Home.

 Reproduced from ‘The Timsbury Book’ by kind permission of Timsbury Parish Council.